History & Hoodoos

 - Hickman Bridge + Navajo Knobs

 Capitol Reef National Park splashes color for 100 miles from its northern to southern boundaries.
 The central geologic feature, the Waterpocket Fold, is a bulging uplift of rainbow-hued sandstone "reefs" and canyons.
 Though Capitol Reef has some stunning backcountry, this quick trip stays closer the main roads.
 Explore rock art petroglyphs in the midst of Capitol Reef's red rocks and tell the story of the early indigenous people, the Fremont culture.
 Visit the large orchards of Fruita, an early pioneer settlement, and now headquarters for the park, where a variety of fruit may be picked in season.
 See the old Fruita Schoolhouse and enjoy a fresh-baked pie at Historic Gifford Homestead or tackle the short hikes to Hickman Bridge or Cohab Canyon.
-You could camp in the park or overnight in Torrey if you've lingered longer than expected in the park, otherwise continue on to Moab.

 Take a walk back in time and learn about Capitol Reef’s early pioneer life at the Gifford Homestead Museum and store.
 Don’t forget to treat yourself to a freshly-baked piece of pie — your taste buds will thank you.
 Open March through November.